Getting Started with IonQ Aria: Trapped Ion Quantum Computing

 Unlike CNOT, the MS gate is symmetric: it does not have a control and a target.
 Both qubits participate equally, which simplifies some circuit constructions.

-Accessing IonQ Aria via Amazon Braket
+Accessing IonQ Hardware via Amazon Braket

 import boto3